-Naturally, I am more interested in my ancestors who fled their native countries to come to the U.S. Because of my German last name, my dad was always so proud to be German, but I figured my entire family didn’t come from just one country.
-This is why I had to discover where my roots truly came.
+Naturally, I am more interested in my ancestors who fled their native countries to come to the U.S. Because of my German last name.
+My dad was always so proud to be German, but I figured my entire family didn’t come from just one country.
+This is why I had to discover from where my roots truly came.

 On my mother’s side, I wanted to find out if my great-grandfather (my grandmother’s father) was truly adopted or taken in by another family.
 My mom never understood why he owned “his mother’s” ring as he would say that had an engraving of the initials of ‘H.B.’?
 Luckily, my great aunt is still alive and told me that he was raised by a family with the last name of Beverly.
 I took all of these clues and headed to the main library downtown to get professional help where I needed it in the Genealogy Center.

 The Steps I Took

 I wrote down the main questions I had to answer, listed above, and told myself that if I were to get stuck, I’d move on to another side of the family and dig a little deeper.